Financial Aid Refund Policy

 Michigan Technological University is committed to continuous improvement of its educational programs.
 An important part of our improvement effort is Michigan Tech's program for Assessment of Student Learning.
 Michigan Tech has eight University Student Learning Goals, including communication, critical and creative thinking, and global literacy.
 Faculty set learning goals for each degree program and also for each course, and Student Affairs also has learning outcomes for student life.

-To measure students′ success in achieving these learning goals, we collect samples of student work, administer special exams, and conduct student interviews and surveys throughout the year.
+To measure student success in achieving these learning goals, we collect samples of student work, administer special exams, and conduct student interviews and surveys throughout the year.
 The purpose of this assessment is to identify opportunities for improvement of our curricula and student life.
-The university also participates in national surveys such as the National Survey on Student Engagement.
+The University also participates in national surveys such as the National Survey on Student Engagement.

 The results of assessment activities are summarized annually and discussed by the faculty in each department as well as by the University Assessment Council in order to improve curricula and teaching practices that will enable students to achieve our student learning goals.
 The University administration reviews assessment results to make informed decisions about programs.